-With IB exams for May 2020 cancelled, IA marks are now more important than ever!
+With IB exams for May 2021 have been cancelled in countries where it is deemed unsafe, IA marks are now more important than ever!

 Contact us to find out how we can help during this crucial time.